What happened to Lyle and Erik Menendez? True story behind Netflix's Monsters

 While the jury noted that the claims of abuse were not a factor in their own deliberations, they did decide not to impose the death penalty due to the brothers' lack of previous criminal convictions.

-Where are the brothers now and are they together in prison?
+Where are the brothers now?

 After their convictions, the brothers were separated and sent to different prisons.
 In 2018, the brothers were reunited after being allowed to serve their sentences at the same prison in San Diego.